Here is a listing of our Activity Directors and their departmental activities

 Shirley Cherry, Director of Career Services

 The office of Career Services has endeavored to enhance career opportunities for students and alumni by establishing and maintaining partnerships between the university and employers thereby providing opportunities for further study, employment, and career advancement.
+Computer programs and software have been acquired utilizing Title III funds to provide students and potential employers with the tools to seek and develop relationships that can lead to employment opportunities.
+Students are assisted with their professional preparation for and participation in their areas of interest and skill once they finish their matriculation at the university.
 These efforts are funded in part by Title III funds.

 Dr. Todd Garner, Department Chairman

 Title III funds were utilized to install Smart Board technology in the classrooms of the main instructional facility to enhance the instruction presented to all students that take courses in the department.
-The department auditorium was also upgraded to allow media projection.
-A new sound system was also installed in the room.
+New exercise equipment has been purchased to aid in the instruction of physical health and wellness, kinesiology, and other courses offered by the department to the entire student population of the institution.
+The department auditorium was upgraded to allow media projection and a new sound system was also installed in the room to provide enhanced meeting space for department and university gatherings.

 Dr. Lawrence Awopetu, Interim Dean